A Definition of Customer Retention

-Obviously, established companies and organizations need to focus on customer retention.
-More important, companies are finding that customer profitability tends to increase over the life of a retained customer, so employing customer retention strategies is a worthwhile use of company resources.
-We have compiled some of the more successful customer retention strategies and techniques and outline them here, for your convenience:
+Established companies and organizations need to focus on customer retention.
+Even more important, companies are finding that customer profitability tends to increase over the life of a retained customer, so employing customer retention strategies is a worthwhile use of company resources.
+We have compiled some of the more successful customer retention strategies and techniques and outlined them here, for your convenience:

-- Set customer expectations – Set customer expectations early and a little lower than you can provide to eliminate uncertainty about the level of your service and ensure you always deliver on your promises.
+- Set customer expectations – Set customer expectations early and a little lower than you can provide to eliminate uncertainty about your service level and ensure you always deliver on your promises.

-- Become the customers’ trusted advisor – You need to be the expert in your particular field, so that you can gain customers’ trust and build customer loyalty.
+- Become the customers’ trusted advisor – You need to be the expert in your field to gain customers’ trust and build customer loyalty.

-- Use relationships to build trust – Build relationships with customers in a way that fosters trust.
+- Use relationships to build trust – Build relationships with customers to foster trust.
 Do this through shared values and fostering customer relationships.

 - Take a proactive approach to customer service – Implement anticipatory service so that you can eliminate problems before they occur.

-- Use social media to build relationships – Use LinkedIn, Twitter, and Facebook to connect and communicate with customers and give them a space for sharing experiences with your company, so they can become brand ambassadors.
+- Use social media to build relationships – Use LinkedIn, Twitter, and Facebook to connect and communicate with customers and give them a space to share experiences with your company to become brand ambassadors.

-- Make it personal – Personalized service improves customer experience and is something customers are expecting and demanding.
+- Make it personal – Personalized service improves customer experience and is something customers expect and demand.
 Make their experience personal to strengthen the bond with your brand.

-- Predict your customer’s wants and needs through a next best action marketing approach.
-See how next best action, combined with other features of our Intelligent Engagement Platform, can benefit your customer retention.
+- Predict your customer’s wants and needs through a next-best action marketing approach.
+See how the next-best action, combined with other features of our Intelligent Engagement Platform, can benefit your customer retention.